What to Do if You Think Your Cat's Been Poisoned

 There are many substances that can make your cat sick, including common products in your cleaning cabinet, and even some food and houseplants.

-- Household cleaning agents: Bleach, laundry detergents, and dryer sheets can cause mouth and stomach ulcers, vomiting, and other GI issues if your cat ingests them.
+- Household products and chemicals: Bleach, laundry detergents, and dryer sheets can cause mouth and stomach ulcers, vomiting, and other GI issues if your cat ingests them.
 Antifreeze and rodenticides are both highly toxic, even in small amounts.
 Always keep these products out of reach (or, better yet, keep them out of your home altogether).
 Though unlikely, cats who eat mice that have ingested rodent bait/poison can technically be poisoned.

 - Some human foods: You might love it, but that doesn't mean you should share your snack with your pet.
 Many common foods are actually toxic to cats' bodies, much like if we were to eat unknown berries from the wrong kind of plant.